andrealang/docs/services/mobileaccess/custom-auth.md

 When you create a custom identity provider, you might:

-1. Customize an authentication challenge to be sent by the {{site.data.keyword.amashort}} service to the mobile or web client application.
+1. Customize an authentication challenge to be sent by the {{site.data.keyword.amashort}} service to the mobile or Web client application.
 An authentication challenge is a JSON object that contains any custom data.
 The client can use this custom data to customize authentication flows.

   Example of a custom authentication challenge: